Skip to main content

 • Level 4 applicants should have three references (new joiner applicants only - one reference optional for upgrade applicants)

-• RASSO Panel applicants (already at level 3 or 4) should have one reference
+• RASSO Panel applicants (Level 2 only) should have one reference

 The requirement for the Specialist Panels are as follows: